-See cities in this country
+See others cities in Puerto Rico

 Is San Juan a Safe or Dangerous City?Nearly all crime (mostly drug trade related) is concentrated in big cities like San Juan and Ponce.
 Avoid public housing projects known as caseríos as well as areas like La Perla in Old San Juan, next to El Morro, due to its hight rate of drug activity at night.
 These are frequently the location of drug dealers and other illegal activity.
 It also advised to avoid the areas of Puerta de Tierra, Parque de las Palomas, and Louis Lloren Torres.
 Most tourist areas like the Old City, Condado, and Isla Verde are considered safe as there is a visible 24-hour police presence.
 You can enjoy this beautiful city and what it has to offer as long as you take care of your personal belongings at all times and be aware of your surroundings.